 I was just lucky enough to have survived, and would likely never meet anyone with this disease, what more could I expect?

 The procedure I had that nearly caused my death was supposed to be risk-free.
 Easy.
 But, without knowing someone has VEDS, something supposedly simple and routine can lead to disastrous repercussions.

 Suddenly my entire world was changed.
 It was a world filled with doctors whose names and titles were rattled off in passing, frantic and compassionate nurses, and seemingly endless surgeries to fix yet another problem as my family and friends rushed to the hospital, confused and grief-stricken.
 Surgeons gently touched my shoulder, after painstakingly operating on a soggy tissue papered vascular system, after doing everything right, yet having everything go wrong, and after shattering the hearts of two parents, telling them to prepare for the worst.

 When VEDS is discovered it is often too late; many die before diagnosis and survival after arterial events requires expert care and something much greater than luck.
 I was their survivor, the hospital’s first and only, and my future of living with this disease was just as much of an uncertainty to me as it was to them.

 When I was discharged- a joyous occasion, with an entire staff present- I watched all who saw me at the worst, caring for me and cheering me on, now waving goodbye and celebrating, telling me, “Enjoy the rest of your life.”
-My fiancé whisked me away with fresh scars and a lot of work ahead.

 When something catastrophic happens survivors are caught between trying to reclaim what they lost, accepting what is, and wanting to forget.
 A sun has set on one life and you try to piece the puzzle back together and create anew.